JGAguado/Smart_Powermeter/docs/source/getting_started.rst

 and makes the signal ready to be read by the :term:`ADC` of the microcontroller, you can get to know more about the `circuit behind <https://docs.openenergymonitor.org/electricity-monitoring/ct-sensors/interface-with-arduino.html>`_
 in this excelent `guide of electricity monitoring <https://docs.openenergymonitor.org/electricity-monitoring/index.html>`_

-Although the theoretical value calculated should be good enough for the measurements, I would recommend a calibration with a handheld ammeter on each channel.

 .. figure:: images/getting_started/ammeter.png
     :align: right
     :figwidth: 100px

+Although the theoretical value calculated should be good enough for the measurements, I  recommend to calibrate each channel with a handheld ammeter at different power loads, this can be later implemented as a linear calibration on ESPHome.

 Communications
 -----------